ArduPilot/SiK/README.markdown

  - A [SiLabs USB debug adapter](http://www.silabs.com/products/mcu/Pages/USBDebug.aspx).
  - [SDCC](http://sdcc.sourceforge.net/), version 3.1.0 or later.
  - [EC2Tools](http://github.com/MikeSmith/ec2-new)
- - [Mono](http://www.mono-project.com/) to build and run the firmware updater.
+ - [Mono](http://www.mono-project.com/) to build and run the GUI firmware updater.
+ - Python to run the command-line firmware updater.

 Note that at this time, building on Windows systems is not supported.
 If someone wants to contribute and maintain the necessary pieces that would be wonderful.